-FOR IMMEDIATE RELEASE April XX, 2010 Contact: [Mentor Teacher/Student Name] [Mentor Teacher/Student E-mail, Phone]
+FOR IMMEDIATE RELEASE April XX, 2012

+Contact: [Mentor Teacher/Student Name] [Mentor Teacher/Student E-mail, Phone]

-Great Visuals and Photo Opportunities Available
+\Great Visuals and Photo Opportunities Available

-Students At [School/Organization Name] Qualify For World's Largest Rocket Contest National Finals
+Students at [School/Organization Name] Qualify for World's Largest Rocket Contest National Finals

-[TARC Team Name] of [School/Organization Name] Named Among Top 100 Teams To Compete in Team America Rocketry Challenge National Finals on May 16 Outside of Washington, DC
+[TARC Team Name] of [School/Organization Name] Named Among Top 100 Teams To Compete in Team America Rocketry Challenge National Finals on May 12 Outside of Washington, DC

-[City, State]-[TARC Team Name] at [Organization/School Name] will compete in the National Finals of the world's largest rocket contest after qualifying among the top 100 teams in April, beating out the scores of 669 other participating student teams from across the country.
-The team will now travel to compete in the final fly-off of the Team America Rocketry Challenge (TARC) on Saturday, May 15, outside of Washington, DC.
+[City, State]-[TARC Team Name] at [Organization/School Name] will compete in the National Finals of the world's largest rocket contest after qualifying among the top 100 teams in April, beating out the scores of 678 other participating student teams from across the country.
+The team will now travel to compete in the final fly-off of the Team America Rocketry Challenge (TARC) on Saturday, May 12, outside of Washington, DC.

-The contest challenges middle and high school students across the country to design and build a rocket that will climb to 825 feet and stay aloft for between 40 and 45 seconds using a streamer for a recovery device.
-Teams must also transport a payload of one egg in their rocket and return it unbroken.
+The contest challenges middle and high school students across the country to design and build a rocket that will climb to 800 feet and stay aloft for between 43 and 47 seconds using a parachute for a recovery device.
+Teams must also transport a payload of two raw eggs in their rocket and return them unbroken.
 Students compete for \$60,000 in prizes and scholarships, as well as a chance to compete nationally at the finals held at Great Meadow in The Plains, Va. (near Washington, D.C.).
-The winning team also earns the chance to attend the International Airshow in Farnborough, England.
+The winning team also earns the chance to attend the International Air Show in Paris, France.

-[Include information about your organization's history with the contest- how many years has a team participated?
+[Include information about your organization's history with the contest - how many years has a team participated?
 Have any of the teams made it to the final fly-offs?
 Won the competition?]

-About 7,000 students from across the country took part in the contest last year.
+About 6,000 students from across the country took part in the contest in this, its tenth year.
 Since TARC's first contest in 2003, over 50,000 students have participated in the challenge.
 The Aerospace Industries Association sponsors the contest with the National Association of Rocketry, NASA, the U.S. Department of Defense, the American Association of Physics Teachers and AIA member companies.